erichlof/THREE.js-PathTracing-Renderer/README.md

 * Both Uni-Directional (normal) and Bi-Directional path tracing approaches available for different lighting situations.
 * Support for: Spheres, Planes, Discs, Quads, Triangles, and quadrics such as Cylinders, Cones, Ellipsoids, Paraboloids, Hyperboloids, Capsules, and Rings/Torii.
 Parametric/procedural surfaces (i.e. terrain, clouds, waves, etc.) are handled through Raymarching.
 * Constructive Solid Geometry(CSG) allows you to combine 2 shapes using operations like addition, subtraction, and overlap.
-* Basic support for loading models in .obj format (triangle and quad faces are supported, but no higher-order polys like pentagon, hexagon, etc.)
+* Support for loading models in .obj format
+* BVH (Bounding Volume Hierarchy) greatly speeds up rendering of triangle models in .obj format (tested: handles up to 500,000 triangles!)
 * Current material options: Metallic (mirrors, gold, etc.), Refractive (glass, water, etc.), Diffuse(matte, chalk, etc), ClearCoat(cars, plastic, billiard balls, etc.), Translucent (skin, leaves, cloth, etc.), Subsurface w/ shiny coat (jelly beans, cherries, teeth, polished Jade, etc.)
 * Materials can now use Texture images which can be loaded, applied, and manipulated in the path tracer
 * Diffuse/Matte objects use Monte Carlo integration (a random process, hence the visual noise) to sample the unit-hemisphere oriented around the normal of the ray-object hitpoint and collects any light that is being received.
 This is the key-difference between path tracing and simple old-fashioned ray tracing.
 This is what produces realistic global illumination effects such as color bleeding/sharing between diffuse objects and refractive caustics from specular/glass/water objects.